-At September 30, 2016, the Company had \$88,528 in cash.
-The Company does not have any cash flow from operations as its projects are at an exploration stage therefore financings have been the sole source of funds.
+At June 30, 2017, the Company had \$951,043 in cash, of which approximately \$82,080 is restricted to flow-through purposes.
+The Company does not have any cash flow from operations as its projects are at an exploration stage, therefore financings have been the primary source of funds.

-At September 30, 2016, the Company had working capital of \$112,702, which amount includes marketable securities valued, in the aggregate, at \$153,432 on September 30, 2016, and a loan payable (the "Loan") from a party related to the Company by way of directorship and officership, comprised of principal of \$20,000 and interest of \$1,600 as at September 30, 2016.
-The unsecured loan bears interest of 8% per annum, and had an initial maturity date of September 29, 2016.
-At September 30, 2016, the Loan is in default; however, no demand for repayment has been made, and management is exploring options with respect to extinguishing the loan.
-On November 1, 2016, an interest payment of \$1,197 was made to the lender.
-In the opinion of management, the working capital at September 30, 2016 is sufficient to support the Company's general administrative and corporate operating requirements for the next three months; however, the Company's cash balance of \$88,528 is insufficient to settle current liabilities of \$131,956.
+At June 30, 2017, the Company had working capital of \$1,648,364, which amount includes marketable securities valued, in the aggregate, at \$734,813.
+In the opinion of management, the working capital at

+June 30, 2017 is sufficient to support the Company's general administrative and corporate operating requirements for the next three months.
 Management plans to continue to seek the necessary financing through a combination issuance of new equity instruments, entering into joint venture arrangements or debt financing; however, there is no assurance that the Company will be successful in these actions.
 Should the Company wish to continue fieldwork on its exploration projects, further financing will be required and the Company will likely have to go to the market to achieve this.

-Given the volatility in equity markets, global uncertainty in economic conditions, cost pressures and results of exploration activities, management constantly reviews expenditures and exploration programs and equity markets such that the Company has sufficient liquidity to support its growth strategy.
+Given the volatility in equity markets, global uncertainty in economic conditions, cost pressures and results of exploration activities, management regularly reviews expenditures and exploration programs and equity markets in order that the Company has sufficient liquidity to support its growth strategy.